chenpenghao/addressbook-level4/docs/DeveloperGuide.md

 1c.
 The input new tag name already exist

 > 1c1.
-To-do list prompts message to query the user if he would like to merge two tags
+To-do list prompts message to query the user if he would like to merge two tags <br>
 > 1c2.
-User confirms yes
+User confirms yes <br>
 > 1c3.
 To-do list merges the two tags (UC #7)
 > Use case ends